Fort Nogent as it is now and where I enlisted in 1982

 About this time I had decided to leave the Legion.
 My Lieutenant and a senior NCO in my section had both got it in for me and I decided it was time to leave.

-But I was a marked man and they made things difficult for me by doing things like giving me two jobs to do at the same time – Corporal of the week for the Company and also Corporal of the day for the section – so I would fail at one of them.
+When I came out of prison I was a marked man and they made things very difficult for me by giving me two jobs at the same time – Corporal of the week for the Company and also Corporal of the day for my troop.
+And you can’t be in two places at once.
 The failures would be noted, not the successes.

-I carried the anger of this moment for a long time after I left the Legion.
+Micheal didn’t kill himself.
+But, I carried that anger for a long time after I left the Legion.

 After this event, I decided that the Legion and in particular the officer class of the Legion had broken any bonds of loyalty I had and I ‘wasn’t going to do this shit anymore.’